thoom/enhance/README.md

 #### Usage

+Creating an entity in its simplest form is easy:

+    namespace My\DbNamespace;

+    use Thoom\Db\EntityAbstract;

+    class User extends EntityAbstract{}

 There are several ways to access the data in an entity.
 Here are a few options:

   * As an object: